yianyue/write-right-now/README.md

 ##To run:

-In the wrn-api folder:
+In the wrn-api directory:

 1. `bundle install`

 2. `bundle exec bin/rails server`

-In the wrn-angular folder:
+In the wrn-angular directory:

 1. Run `grunt` for building.